Interpersonal Style: How to Improve Your Communication Skills

 - Michelle M

-In this blog, we will explore what interpersonal style means, the different types, why it matters, and how to develop a more adaptive and balanced approach.
+In this blog, we will explore what interpersonal style means, the common types of interpersonal styles, why it matters in both personal and professional contexts, and how you can develop a more adaptive and balanced approach.

 Understanding the Concept of Interpersonal Style